MartaHa/Currency-exercise/README.md

 # Currency-exercise

-exercising using Json and working with NBP API
+exercising using JSON and working with NBP API